180D-FW-2021/Team1/pose_detection_code/README.md

   - a list of the required installs (besides those already in Anaconda) needed to run only pose detection code

 ## Code tags
-  Where Isaac got the code from
+  Where Isaac got help for the code from
   - https://bleedai.com/introduction-to-pose-detection-2/
   - https://bleedai.com/introduction-to-pose-detection-and-basic-pose-classification/